CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 ### Support

 Although our app is fully Open Source, developing it is a lot of work and done by privacy enthusiasts during their free time.
 If you're a developer yourself, we welcome and credit your [pull requests](https://help.github.com/articles/using-pull-requests/)!
 To keep developers in a great mood and support development, please consider making a [donation](https://github.com/CellularPrivacy/Android-IMSI-Catcher-Detector/wiki/Donations).
-It will be split into appropriate pieces and directly sent to developers who solved the backed Issue.
+It will be split into pieces and directly sent to developers who solved the backed Issue.

 ---

 ### License

 [![GPLv3+](http://gplv3.fsf.org/gplv3-127x51.png)](https://github.com/CellularPrivacy/Android-IMSI-Catcher-Detector/blob/master/LICENSE)
 Please [contribute](https://github.com/CellularPrivacy/Android-IMSI-Catcher-Detector/blob/development/.github/CONTRIBUTING.md) to this repository instead of rebranding our app.
-Thank you very much!
+Thank you!